andrew-sha/pyec/README.md

 ## Usage
 ### Elliptic curve arithmetic

  The first goal of this library is to provide an intuitive and fast Python interface for elliptic curve arithmetic.
-In particular, the `pyec.curve` module supports the creation of elliptic curves with arbitrary parameters (in Weierstrass or Montgomery form), and addition and scalar multiplication of points on these curves:
+In particular, the `pyec.curve` module supports the creation of elliptic curves with arbitrary parameters (in short Weierstrass form), and addition and scalar multiplication of points on these curves:
 ```python
 from pyec.curve import ShortWCurve